ydrallap/B2260/AdditionalDocs/HardwareUserManual.md

 ## What's in the Box

-< Add Pictures of the board, cables, sd cards, manual supplied in the box >
+< Add Pictures of the board, cables, sd cards, manual supplied in the box - This example shows the MediaTek X20 along side a picture of the user manual which comes in the box >

+< Please send any images to robert.wolff@linaro.org >

 The box contains one Helio X20 Development Board and a quick start guide.